Alfresco/alfresco-ng2-components/docs/core/login.component.md

     }

     ngOnInit() {
-        this.alfrescologin.addCustomValidationError('username', 'minlength', 'Username must be at least 8 characters.');
+        this.alfrescoLogin.addCustomValidationError('username', 'minlength', 'Username must be at least 8 characters.');
-        this.alfrescologin.addCustomValidationError('username', 'maxlength', 'Username must not be longer than 11 characters.');
+        this.alfrescoLogin.addCustomValidationError('username', 'maxlength', 'Username must not be longer than 11 characters.');
     }
 }
 ```